windsinger/angular-in-chrome/README.md

 5. Happy Hacking!

 NOTE: Make sure that the access file extensions setting is checked in the setting of the application found in the extensions page.

+## Can't use npm or jspm?
+If for some reason npm or jspm is not available, the zipped folder includes a self-contained package which includes all the necessary dependencies needed for Angular in Chrome to run out of the box.

+1. Download the zipped package in the zipped folder.
+2. Extract the zipped package to a local location.
+3. Load unpacked extension to Google Chrome.
+4. Add folder to workspace in Chrome Dev Tools.
+5. Happy Hacking!

 ## Architecture
 - The Tour of Heroes frontend is in the options page of the extension mapped to ./pages/index.html.
 To access it go to extensions settings and click options.
 Alternatively, right-click on the extension icon and click option.
 Doing it from chrome rather than opening the ./pages/index.html file directly bypasses Google Chrome's file access restrictions.